WHAT IS SIMULTANEOUS ENROLLMENT?

 In 2005, the Oregon State Legislature enacted Senate Bill 300, also known as Expanded Options.
 The purpose of Expanded Options is to help students in 11th and 12th grade access additional courses, continue or complete their education, earn concurrent high school and college credit, and gain early entry into post-secondary education.
 Courses must not be considered duplications of the offerings available at your high school.
 For a copy of the 2011 Oregon Revised Statues related to SB300 click here.
 Speak with your high school counselor or principal to see if you are eligible!

-The COMPASS is a placement tool used to determine your skill level.
+The ACCUPLACER is a placement tool used to determine your skill level.
 It is not a pass/fail exam.
 There are three sections to the test: writing, reading, and math.
 The placement test scores give course recommendations to assist students in determining the appropriate level of classes to register for.
-Some courses do require student meet benchmark scores on the COMPASS in order to register.
-Speak with your high school counselor to sign up for the COMPASS test at your high school.
+Some courses do require student meet benchmark scores on the ACCUPLACER in order to register.
+Speak with your high school counselor to sign up for the ACCUPLACER test at your high school.

 HOW DO GET I GET STARTED?

 The process begins at your high school.
 Contact your guidance counselor and follow the Steps to Enrollment.

 1. Talk to your parents and high school counselor about your interest in taking courses at the college.

 2. Ask if your high school participates in the Expanded Options Program.
 Participating high schools may be able to pay for some of your expenses through this program.

 3. Complete the Simultaneous Enrollment Permission Form with parent/s and high school counselor or principal.

 4. Complete the ACCUPLACER at your high school or Clatsop Community College.

 5. Meet with your high school counselor to identify appropriate classes & learn about the registration process.